 I use coconut sugar in these gluten free and vegan chocolate muffins, which is my go-to in the majority of my recipes, but if you don’t have it, you can swap it out for brown sugar.

-If you are oil-free, you can replace the oil with unsweetened applesauce, but please note that your muffins will be drier and not as moist.
+If you’re oil-free, you can replace the oil with unsweetened applesauce, but please note that your muffins will not be as moist.